PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 07:20:59
+Last updated: 2024-04-06 07:21:32
-Random Quote: Looks like somebody suffered from premature slapulation. - Marshall Eriksen
+Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez